 Some close-up photography can be very abstract in nature because of the extremely shallow depth of field.
 This close up photograph was shot at f/11 which is a pretty small aperture.

 Despite this, you can see that surrounding petals are out of focus and isolate the flower's central tube called the stigma.

-I could not use a tripod when I photographed the butterflies and various other flying insects that were hopping form flower to flower on our butterfly bush.
+I could not use a tripod when I photographed the active butterflies and various other flying insects that were hopping form flower to flower on our butterfly bush.

 I jacked up the ISO to 1600 so that I could get a high shutter speed and a small aperture while shooting in direct bright sunlight.
 This is not my favorite lighting, but it was the only way to get motion and focus sharpness with these very busy insects.